bitstorm/wicketstuff-rest-lambda/README.md

 Wicket Rest Lambda
 ===

-Module to write microservices with Wicket musch like we do with [Spark](http://sparkjava.com/):
+Module to write microservices with Wicket in a functional way, as we do with [Spark](http://sparkjava.com/):

     public class MyApplication extends WebApplication
     {